johnbywater/quantdsl/README.md

 ```

 In this example, the library's one-factor multi-market Black Scholes price process `BlackScholesPriceProcess` is
-used to provide correlated geometric Brownian motions.
+used to generate correlated geometric Brownian motions.

 The calibration parameters required by this price process are `'market'`, a list of market names; and
 `'sigma'`, a list of annualised historical volatilities (expressed as a fraction of 1, rather than as a